Helping the Homeless: 8 Ways You Can Provide Support

 - California and New York have the highest rates of homelessness throughout the United States, according to the National Alliance to End Homelessness.
-Out of every 10,000 people in California, 33 are homeless, and in New York, the number jumps to 46 homeless for every 10,000 people.
+Out of every 10,000 people in California, 126 are homeless, while in New York, 94 are homeless for every 10,000 people.

 - According to the National Coalition for the Homelessness, mental illness affects 20-25% of the homeless population in the United States.

-- Two of the populations largely affected by homelessness are children and veterans.
-According to the HUD, 23% of all homeless are children under the age of 18.
-Nearly 12% of all homeless are veterans.
+- According to the HUD, on a single night in 2021, one-quarter of all homeless people in sheltered locations were children under the age of 18.
+Additionally, 8% of all sheltered adults who were homeless were veterans.

 Wondering how to help homeless people in your community?
-If you want to help create change, we offer seven ideas for helping the homeless below.
+If you want to help create change, we offer several ideas for helping the homeless below.

 1. Volunteer your time